nmolchanova/audit-aws-rds/README.md

 ## Description
-This composite monitors rds against best practices and optionally emails a report to per the AUDIT&#95;AWS&#95;RDS&#95;ALERT&#95;RECIPIENT plan variable.
+This composite monitors rds against best practices and reports violations and inventory.

 ## Hierarchy